-Serving a whole smoked snapper makes for a really awesome presentation at the table, and makes you look like a Smoking/Grilling Goddess!
-If only people knew how easy it was!
-While it looks like it might be difficult, it is actually quite easy to smoke a whole fish, made easier by having your butcher remove the innards of the fish for you.
-Tell him/her that you plan on smoking the whole fish and they will prepare accordingly for you.
+While it looks like it might be difficult, it is actually quite easy to smoke a whole fish.
+It's made even easier by having your butcher remove the innards of the fish for you.
+Just tell them that you plan on smoking the whole fish and they will prepare accordingly for you.

-- 1 Whole Snapper, inside gizzards removed and de-scaled (have your butcher do this for you)
+- 1 whole snapper, gizzards removed and de-scaled (have your butcher do this for you)

 - 1 lemon, thinly sliced